 There are plenty of job opportunities available for 12th pass commerce students.
 From the above table we can conclude that if 12th pass students would make efforts for getting a job then they can easily have one.
-The above table depicts the type of jobs which a 12th pass commerce can get which may be a typist, an air crew member of air India, a
+The above table depicts the type of jobs which a 12th pass commerce can get which may be a typist, an air crew member of air India, a fireman, Gramin Dak Sevak, and Station Officer & Others.
+For applying to all these jobs the only qualification that was needed was 12th pass.
+The most number of posts available for 12th Students are of Fireman followed by Assistant Court Secretary & Typist with 30 posts and Station Officer and Others with 27 posts.

-Table No.2.
-B. Job Opportunities for B.Com.
+Table No.2.B.
+Job Opportunities for B.Com.
 Students

-Source: Compiled from the Data available in Advertisements published in various Websites and Newspapers
+Source : Compiled from the Data available in Advertisements published in various Websites and Newspapers